KV3RZZ/KV3RZZ/README.md

 I'm happy to meet new people, but I'm often too shy to approach them on my own

-Info about me will be in strawpage
-[work in progress].

 🟢 - online | 🌙 - afk

 **<a href="https://Kv3rz.atabook.org/" target="_blank">atabook</a>**